Why Does My Dog Put His Paw On Me?

 What does that paw mean? 🤔

-It’s so adorable when your pup puts his paw on you as you’re rubbing his belly.
-You probably don’t want to move so you don’t disturb him — but what’s he actually saying when he does that?
+There are few things more adorable than when your pup puts his paw on you as you’re rubbing his belly.
+It's so nice to feel chosen that you probably don’t want to move and disturb him — but what’s he actually saying when he does that?

-We reached out to Aaron Rice, an animal behaviorist and expert dog trainer at Stayyy, to get the answer to the question: Why does my dog put his paw on me?
+We reached out to Aaron Rice, an animal behaviorist and expert dog trainer at Stayyy, to answer the question: Why does my dog put his paw on me?